wjr83/Interactive-Lab-Hub/Lab 5/README.md

 1. When does it do what it is supposed to do?
 > * The system accurately identifies waste items.
 The next step in the design of this system would be to guide the user to the correct disposal bin, streamlining the waste sorting process.
 Thus, users receive clear guidance on which bin to use before disposing of their waste.
 1. When does it fail?
-> * In cases of poor lighting or obstructed views, making it challenging for the camera to capture clear images of the waste items.
+> * In cases of poor lighting or obstructed views, it is challenging for the camera to capture clear images of the waste items.
 > * When tested on some objects it hasn't seen or different sides of objects it has seen but was not tested on.
 > * It also struggles when identifying items with similar appearances that belong in different bins, such as clear plastics and glass, which look alike.
 > * In situations where users deposit waste items very quickly, the system may occasionally struggle to keep up, leading to slight delays in providing guidance.